Giacomo De Martino (governor)

 Giacomo De Martino (21 September 1849 – 23 November 1921) was an Italian politician, who was governor in the Italian colonies.

 Biography

-Born in London in 1849 from a rich Italian family.
-He was one of the main supporters of the Italian colonialism since he was young.
-Initially he was a diplomat, but soon started to do a political career.
-In 1905 he was elected at the Italian Senate.
-In 1906 De Martino created the Istituto coloniale italiano, in order to promote the development of the Italian colonies and their management.
+Born in London in 1849 to a rich Italian family.
+He was one of the main supporters of Italian colonialism since he was young.
+Initially, he was a diplomat, but soon started a political career.
+In 1905, he was elected to the Italian Senate.
+In 1906, De Martino created the Istituto coloniale italiano, in order to promote the development of the Italian colonies and their management.